sasquatch678/A-Painted-World/README.md

 ### Reshade (Optional)

 Due to the way Reshade interacts with DXVK/Vulkan, if you want to use the custom Reshade with the list it is required to install the Reshade binaries yourself.
-You can download it here. https://reshade.me/downloads/ReShade_Setup_6.4.0_Addon.exe
+You can download it [here](https://reshade.me/).
 When it asks, point it to the Oblivion.exe in the Stock Game folder wherever you installed the mod list.
-Select Vulkan when given the prompt, and uncheck all effects.
+Select Vulkan when given the prompt, and uncheck all effects as they are already included in MO2.
 That's it, it will automatically read the preset in the list.

 ## Starting up the list
 Open the installation folder and double-click on the program called `ModOrganizer.exe`.